libdither/libdither/research/dither/consensus/consensus-algorithms.md

    - Cons
      - More ways to compromise network, no reward for running nodes
      - Potential DDOS vectors with transaction flooding.
+     - Low scalability for representatives (can't support millions of representatives voting at the same time)
    - Pros
      - Really fast (<1 second transactions if no conflict), no transaction fees.
  - IOTA Consensus Protocol